toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_2.md

 ## Create a base generic template

-In most cases, some parts of our website will present the same information so we do not need to create a all-new template every time we are creating a view.
+In most cases, some parts of our website will present the same information so we do not need to create an all-new template every time we are creating a view.
 We can create a base template and let other templates `extend` this `base_generic.html` template.
 So let us create a base generic template and update our `index.html` to use this base template.

 > Template `tags` are functions that you can use in a template to loop through lists, perform conditional operations based on the value of a variable, and so on.
 In addition to template tags, the template syntax allows you to reference variables that are passed into the template from the view, and use template filters to format variables (for example, to convert a string to lower case).